 Last year a young man came to the clinic hobbled by groin pain.
 He was a long-distance runner who developed pain on the left side of his low abdomen and groin three months earlier.
 Stretching did not help – in fact, the more he tried to stretch, the worse the pain got.
 Finally, he was unable to run at all.
 An examination quickly identified that his psoas muscle on the left side was in spasm.

 Our patient was nervous about needles and had come to see us out of a sense of desperation.
 Nothing else was helping – massage, chiropractic, and physical therapy had failed to improve his condition.
 We gave him an extremely gentle Raleigh Acupuncture psoas pain treatment using our smallest needles.
-He responded brilliantly – following his first treatment, he felt a considerable easing of muscle tension in his groin, and he knew immediately that the acupuncture had released the source of his troubles – the psoas.
+He responded brilliantly – following his first treatment, he felt a considerable easing of muscle tension in his groin.
+He knew immediately that the acupuncture had released the source of his troubles – the psoas.

 We treated him once a week for the next five weeks – each treatment bringing more and more relief.
 Finally, after his sixth treatment, he no longer felt any pain, so he started running again, short distances at first, building his way up to longer runs.
 Check-in a month later revealed that he was back to his usual running routine – pain-free!